-- (a) The parties shall be deemed to have made these Rules a part of their arbitration agreement whenever they have provided for arbitration by the American Arbitration Association (hereinafter AAA) under its Construction Industry Arbitration Rules or whenever they have provided for arbitration of a construction dispute pursuant to the Rules of the AAA without designating particular AAA Rules. - (b) Unless the parties or the AAA determines otherwise, the Fast Track Procedures shall apply in any case involving no more than two parties in which no disclosed claim or counterclaim exceeds \$75,000, exclusive of claimed interest, attorneys' fees and arbitration fees and costs.
+(a) The parties shall be deemed to have made these Rules a part of their arbitration agreement

+- (b) Unless the parties or the AAA determines otherwise, the Fast Track Procedures shall apply in any case involving no more than two parties in which no disclosed claim or counterclaim exceeds \$75,000, exclusive of claimed interest, attorneys' fees and arbitration fees and costs.
 Parties may also agree to use these procedures in larger cases.
 The Fast Track Procedures shall be applied as described in Section F of these Rules, in addition to any other portion of these Rules that is not in conflict with the Fast Track Procedures. - (c) Unless the parties agree otherwise, the Procedures for Large, Complex Construction Disputes shall apply to all cases in which the disclosed claim or counterclaim of any party is \$1,000,000 or more, exclusive of claimed interest, attorneys' fees, and arbitration fees and costs.
-The Procedures for Large, Complex Construction Disputes shall be applied as described in Section L of these Rules, in addition to any other portion of these Rules that is not in conflict with the Procedures for Large, Complex Construction Disputes. - (d) Parties may, by agreement, apply the Fast Track Procedures, the Procedures for Large,

-Complex Construction Disputes or Procedures for the Resolution of Disputes through Document Submission (Section D of these Rules) to any dispute.

-(e) All other cases shall be administered in accordance with Regular Track Procedures of these Rules
+The Procedures for Large, Complex Construction Disputes shall be applied as described in Section L of these Rules, in addition to any other portion of these Rules that is not in conflict with the Procedures for Large, Complex Construction Disputes. - (d) Parties may, by agreement, apply the Fast Track Procedures, the Procedures for Large, Complex Construction Disputes or Procedures for the Resolution of Disputes through Document Submission (Section D of these Rules) to any dispute. - (e) All other cases shall be administered in accordance with Regular Track Procedures of these Rules